Geography of Switzerland: Hydrology

 Switzerland has considerable reserves of groundwater and a large number of lakes, large and small, can be found in most areas.
 The two most extensive, those of Geneva and of Constance, balance each other, as it were, at the south-west and north-east corners of the land.
 But neither of these is wholly Swiss, this distinction being claimed by the next in size, that of Neuchâtel, Lake Maggiore (partly Swiss only) coming next in the list, and being followed by the wholly Swiss lakes of Lucerne and of Zurich.
 Then come Lake Lugano, Lake Thun, Lake Biel, Lake Zug, Lake Brienz, Lake Walenstadt and Lake Murten.
 These thirteen only are over 20 km2 in extent.
 Ten of them are in the Rhine basin (also in that of the Aare), two (Maggiore and Lugano) in that of the Po, and one (Geneva) in that of the Rhône.
 There are no large lakes in the Swiss portion of the Inn basin, the most extensive being that of Sils.
-Smaller Alpine lakes such as the Oeschinensee are innumerable, and often constitute popular tourist destination.
+Smaller Alpine lakes such as the Oeschinensee are innumerable, and often constitute popular tourist destinations.
 Since the twentieth century a large number of dams have been built in the Alps and elsewhere, resulting in many artificial lakes.
 The largest are the Sihlsee and the Lake of Gruyère both approximately 10 km2 in extent.
 Also notable is Lac des Dix, withheld by the Grande Dixence, the tallest gravity dam in the world.

 In total, lakes and reservoirs contain 50% of the stored water, glaciers 28%, groundwater 20% and rivers 2%.